This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 A mattress is the ‘case of fabric’ that forms your direct sleeping surface.
 Most mattresses involve a system of metal springs inside (termed a spring mattress or innerspring mattress), but full foam and latex mattresses have become more common in recent years.

 The first thing we must clarify is what exactly are you looking to buy?
-Do you simply need a new mattress, or do you need a mattress and a base.
-If you are simply replacing a mattress, then there is a good chance that your current bed base will be sufficient.
-If you are changing the size of your mattress, you will obviously need a new bed base to match.
+Do you simply need a new mattress, or do you need a mattress and a bed base.
+If you are simply replacing a mattress, then there is a reasonable chance that your current bed base will be adequate.

 This guide will focus more on the mattress purchase, but we will discuss the different types of bed bases in point 20 below.